jankes2000/Cybersecurity-Attack-Detection/README.md

 Terraform is used to define and provision the cloud infrastructure in a scalable and repeatable manner.

+The cyberattack detection solution in IT systems, as described by the pipelines in Mage AI, operates through a structured workflow involving data preparation, model training, real-time prediction, and continuous improvement.
+Here’s a breakdown of how each pipeline contributes to the overall detection system:

+1. Data Preparation
+Objective: Collect and preprocess data to create useful features for training.
+Process: This pipeline gathers data from various sources related to IT systems and cyber activity.
+It may also generate additional training data if necessary.
+Feature engineering is performed to transform raw data into a structured format suitable for machine learning models.
+This step ensures that the data fed into the models is relevant and well-processed, improving the quality and accuracy of predictions.
+2. XGBoost Training
+Objective: Train a machine learning model using the XGBoost algorithm.
+Process: XGBoost (Extreme Gradient Boosting) is used for training a model to detect cyberattacks.
+This algorithm is known for its efficiency and scalability in handling large datasets.
+It applies gradient boosting techniques to create a powerful ensemble model that can make accurate predictions based on the features engineered during data preparation.
+3. Predict
+Objective: Perform real-time predictions on incoming data.
+Process: This pipeline is responsible for making online, real-time predictions using the trained XGBoost model.
+As new data flows into the system, this component analyzes it to identify potential cyber threats or anomalies.
+This real-time inference is crucial for timely detection and response to cyberattacks.
+4. Automatic Retraining
+Objective: Maintain and enhance model performance over time.
+Process: To ensure that the model remains effective as new data and threats emerge, this pipeline continuously gathers new training data and periodically retrains the model.
+Automatic retraining helps in adapting the model to changing patterns and maintaining high prediction accuracy.
+This step is essential for long-term reliability and effectiveness in detecting new types of cyber threats.
+5. Deploying to Production
+Objective: Deploy the trained model to a production environment.
+Process: This pipeline handles the deployment of the model and the associated infrastructure required for real-time predictions.
+It ensures that the model is operational and integrated within the IT systems where it will perform its detection duties.
+Summary
+The solution integrates several key processes:

+Data Preparation: Ensures data quality and relevance for model training.
+XGBoost Training: Utilizes a powerful machine learning technique for building a predictive model.
+Predict: Provides real-time detection capabilities to identify cyber threats.
+Automatic Retraining: Keeps the model updated and effective over time.
+Deploying to Production: Manages the deployment and operational aspects of the model.
+Together, these components form a robust system for detecting cyberattacks, continuously improving its performance, and adapting to new threats as they arise.

 # Getting Started

 Start locally with docker compose by running